OgelGames/fakelib/API.md

 #### **`fakelib.create_inventory([sizes])`**

-Creates a new fake player.
+Creates a new fake inventory.

 **Arguments**